-While initial exploration and development focus on immediately accessible mineralization, longer-term projects are underway to assess the remaining property which has been under explored.
+While initial exploration and development focus on immediately accessible mineralization, longer-term projects are underway to assess the remaining property area which is under explored.
 This includes the reinterpretation of Induced Polarization, Magnetic, and Gravitational surveys, as well as a reconnaissance exploration program.
-As a result of recent exploration success, the Plomosas team is now mining the "Mina Juárez" area, where the extension of a previous operator's efforts has been successfully defined.
+As a result of recent exploration success, the Plomosas team is now mining the Mina Juárez area, where the extension of a previous operator's efforts has been successfully defined.

 The production ramp-up has been both successful and consistent.
-In Q1 2024, production was averaging approximately 39 tpd, having increased to 159 tpd in Q1 2025.
-The goal is to reach design capacity of 200 tpd in 2025.
+In Q2 2024, production was averaging approximately 102 tpd, having increased to 148 tpd in Q2 2025.
+The goal is to reach design capacity of 200 tpd.